Occasional notes on (mostly) technical matters.

 While I'm not in general a fan of changing fashions in audio hardware, there is one big advantage: the hardware that I dreamed of owning ten years ago can now be bought, boxed, with all its accessories, for next to nothing on eBay.

 This is an M-Audio Delta 1010LT, a PCI soundcard with 8 analogue I/O channels, plus SPDIF, word clock and MIDI — which means I've got enough input channels that I don't need a mixer next to my PC any more.
 This is the third M-Audio card I've owned, having started with an Audiophile 2496, which I upgraded to a second-hand Delta 44 when I started experimenting with SDR.
-All these cards use the ICEnsemble ICE1712 PCI audio chip, which has excellent Linux support and works well with JACK; they differ in the number of AKM AK4524VF audio codec chips on the board.
+All these cards use the ICEnsemble ICE1712 PCI audio chip, which has excellent Linux support and works well with JACK; they differ in the number of audio codec chips on the board (the 44 and 1010LT use the AKM AK4524VF, and the 2496 uses the slightly-higher-spec AK4528VF).

 But there's a problem here — can you spot it?